 Can Loan Origination Fees Affect Your Taxes?

-Loan origination fees, categorized by the IRS as points, can be deductible as home mortgage interest.
+Loan origination fees, categorized by the IRS as points, may be deductible as home mortgage interest.
 This can be the case even if the seller pays them.
 Borrowers who can deduct all of the interest on their mortgage may even be able to deduct all of the points, or loan origination fees, paid on their mortgage.

 To claim this deduction, borrowers must meet certain conditions laid out by the IRS.
 They’ll then need to itemize deductions on Schedule A (Form 1040), Itemized Deductions.